jojozhuang/jojozhuang.github.io/_posts/2016-04-16-bit-manipulation.md

 ## 4. Common Bit Methods
 ### 4.1 Get Bit
-Given a number and a specific position, check whether the bit at this position of the given number is one.
+Given an integer and a specific position, check whether the bit at this position of the given number is one.
 ```java
 boolean getBit(int num, int i) { // i range is {0, 31}, 0 is the rightest
     return (num & (1 << i)) != 0; // if i = 4, (1 << i) => 00010000